CloudBoost/developers/en/datastorage/relations.md

 We will look at each of these types of relations and how to model them.

-Before we begin, Let's have a look at this ER Diagram below.
+Before we begin, let's have a look at this ER Diagram below.

 <img src="https://blog.cloudboost.io/content/images/2015/09/StudentManagementSystem.PNG" class="full-length-img" alt="One-to-One">

-* Here Student and Address tables share one-to-ine relation since student can ONLY have one address.
+* Here Student and Address tables share one-to-one relation since student can ONLY have one address.
 An address column from the Student table is <span class="tut-snippet">related</span> to Address Table.

 * Student and Course share a many to many relationship since any number of students can be in one course and one student can take any number of courses.